 1) Identify the need in the market/ conduct market research

-Due to a shift in consumer and buyer behaviour, many fashion brands have had to revert to truly understand whether their product or service helps or hinders their consumers.
+Due to a shift in consumer and buyer behavior, many fashion brands have had to revert to truly understand whether their product or service helps or hinders their consumers.
 To be successful in a competitive market, brands need to do thorough research to understand what type of products are required in the market.
 This is in addition to evaluating whether potential consumers are willing to buy them at their price point.
-A successful fashion brand is not only created through the passion of the designer; it should also fill a niche in the market that hasn’t already been filled previously.
+A successful fashion brand is not only created through the passion of the designer; it should also fill a niche in the market that hasn’t already been filled.

 The need for market research is even more critical in the fashion industry because it gives brands the ability to understand the market size as well as its growth or decline.
-Furthermore, brands get insight into consumer spending habits, and any emerging trends in the industry.
+Furthermore, brands get insight into consumer spending habits and any emerging trends in the industry.